List of centuries in women's Test cricket

 Second women's Test match between Australia and England in Sydney in 1935; Myrtle Maclagan (not pictured) scored the first century in women's Test cricket during this match while Betty Snowball (wicketkeeper, third from left) scored a century two Tests later.

 Test cricket is the longest version of the sport of cricket.
 Test matches are played between international teams of eleven players each over four innings; each team bats twice.
 In the women's variant, the game is scheduled to last four days of play.
 The Women's Cricket Association was formed in England in 1926, and the first women's Test was played between England and Australia in 1934.
 The English team were on a tour of Australia and New Zealand, arranged by the WCA.
 The International Women's Cricket Council was formed in 1958 as the governing body for women's cricket.
 In 2005, women's cricket was brought under the International Cricket Council along with men's cricket; at that time 89 of the council's 104 members had started developing women's cricket.
-As of February 2025, a total of ten teams have played a total of 151 women's Test matches and 2 matches were abandoned.
+As of March 2026, a total of ten teams have played a total of 154 women's Test matches and 2 matches were abandoned.
 England have played the most matches (102) while Sri Lanka, Ireland and the Netherlands have played only one Test each.

 A century is a score of a hundred or more runs in an innings.
 The first century in women's Test cricket was scored in 1935 by Myrtle Maclagan, who made 119 runs for England against Australia.
 Since then, a total of 119 centuries, including nine double centuries, have been scored.
 Betty Snowball of England (189 runs) held the record for the highest individual score for over 51 years.
 She was the second cricketer to hold the record after Maclagan, a record which stood until Sandhya Agarwal of India surpassed it by a single run in 1986.
 Following Agarwal the record was held by Denise Annetts (Australia, 1987), Kirsty Flavell (New Zealand, 1996), Karen Rolton (Australia, 2001), Mithali Raj (India, 2002), and the current record holder Kiran Baluch of Pakistan who, in 2004, scored 242 runs against the West Indies.
 Janette Brittin of England has scored five centuries in a Test career spanning 27 matches and 44 innings, the most hundreds in women's Test match history.
-Flavell scored the first double century in women's Test cricket in 1996; later eight more double centuries were scored, by Joanne Broadbent (Australia, 1998), Michelle Goszko (Australia, 2001), Karen Rolton (Australia, 2001), Mithali Raj (India, 2002), and Kiran Baluch (Pakistan, 2004), Ellyse Perry (Australia, 2017) and Shafali Verma (India, 2024).
-As of June 2022, Australia and England have the most centurions (25 players each) while English players have scored the most centuries (47 times).
+Flavell scored the first double century in women's Test cricket in 1996; later nine more double centuries were scored, by Joanne Broadbent (Australia, 1998), Michelle Goszko (Australia, 2001), Karen Rolton (Australia, 2001), Mithali Raj (India, 2002), Kiran Baluch (Pakistan, 2004), Ellyse Perry (Australia, 2017) and Shafali Verma (India, 2024).
+As of January 2025, Australia and England have the most centurions (25 players each) while English players have scored the most centuries (47 times).